kluete/adag/README.md

 * finding out that DAG entropy/homogeneity depends on the random bucket size because it affects probabilities of edge reentries.
 I.e a 1M-node DAG would perform faster than a 100K-node DAG if the random bucket size was large enough to have less edge duplications

-## What alternatives I would have considered if given more time
+## What Alternatives I'd Have Considered If Given More Time

-* Chris Kohlhoff's [executors](https://github.com/executors/executors), whose integration into ISO C++ has been postponed to after C++ 20.
-Kohlhoff wrote ASIO, so he knows his stuff.
+* Chris Kohlhoff's [executors](https://github.com/executors/executors), whose integration into ISO C++ has been postponed to after C++20... but Kohlhoff wrote ASIO, so he knows his stuff.
 * my colleague Mohamed B's [qb](https://github.com/isndev/qb), his actor framework is faster & more modern than Simplex but it's still lacking some features like cross-computer/cluster messaging.
 * balancing CPU core load... but since hopping cores (with a significant payload) means cash flushes/resyncs, it's a tough problem if nodes' computational cost can't be quantified ahead of time
 * generating different node/actor class types to account for different computations (with different CPU costs)